-The Protein Expression and Purification Core, located within the Department of Pharmcology, specializes in the production of pure, functional proteins for structural, biophysical, and biochemical studies.
+This core, located within the Department of Pharmacology, specializes in the production of pure, functional proteins for structural, biophysical, and biochemical studies.
 It is specifically designed as a “front-end” interface to other components of the Center for Structural Biology.
 In addition, the services of this core are also applicable to other research areas, including antibody and antigen production and the manufacture of protein chips.

 Other UNC Core Facilities

 This core, located in the Department of Pharmacology, provides the technology for the UNC scientific community to perform cell based screens to define the contribution of each gene in the human genome to specific phenotypes.
 RNAi mediated inhibition of gene expression is a powerful method for identifying genes and their cognate phenotype, whose loss of expression alters the cell phenotype.
 The RNAi HTS Facility manages a human genomic siRNA library from Dharmacon.

 A core of the adjoining UNC Lineberger Comprehensive Cancer Center, this facility provides a variety of services including frozen cell storage, a cell line repository, assistance in mycoplasma detection, and local purchase of serum, media, restriction enzymes, and other molecular biology reagents.

 Sophisticated analysis and cell sorting performed by an expert technician using state-of-the-art cytometers is available, as well as more routine analysis on self-use machines.